Origins has over 35 years of experience treating people with Depression and mood disorders

 Symptoms of depression that may be different or less obvious in older adults include:

 - Fatigue, loss of appetite, or sleep problems not caused by a medical condition or medication

-- A desire to stay at home rather than going out to socialize or trying new things
+- A desire to stay at home rather than go out to socialize or try new things

 - Suicidal thoughts or feelings, particularly in older men

 In all our programs, which include both residential and outpatient options, every patient works with qualified mental health professionals to devise a comprehensive treatment plan that assesses all aspects of wellness: body, mind, and spirit.
 You or your loved one will meet with a primary physician, a psychiatrist, and counseling and psychology professionals to assess what is most appropriate for your individual needs.
 Medication, therapies for brain health, light physical activity, chronic pain management, and other therapies help to comprise your individualized depression recovery plan for long-term wellness.

 Our Center for Older Adult Recovery in Florida provides comprehensive residential care for older adults with depression co-occurring with addiction.

 Depression in Young Adults